norcams/iaas/docs/security/api-endpoints.rst

   Linux supports namespaces to assign processes into independent domains.

-  * All service endpoint run on different virtual hosts.
+  * All service backends run on different virtual hosts.

 ``[PASS]`` **Network policy**
   We should pay special attention to API endpoints, as they typically